hmcts/java-logging/README.md

 ### Basic usage

-The module comprises three components; simply add a component as your project's dependency to use it.
+The module comprises two components; simply add a component as your project's dependency to use it.

 #### java-logging-spring